A guided stroll in and around Boscastle

 Shortly after you pass ‘Tanglewood Cottage, you will recognise the turning on your right that will take you back up hill some more, past the Nap (or into the Nap), before carrying on up hill that little bit more towards home and a much-needed rest!

 I hope you enjoy this walk as much as we did.
 If you did, then you might also want to try the walk from our doorstep across the valley to St Nectan’s Glen and back through the Rocky Valley into Boscastle.
-I will be writing this one up soon.
-Watch this space!
+You can find the details in our 7-day walking itinerary post.

 If you would like to know more about Polrunny Farm and its traditional Cornish cottages; if you would like to check availability and rates; or if you would like to book online with us, then click the below button